steve-federowicz/piglatin/README.md

 ## Overview
 This repository contains a python package to perform english to pig latin translations based on the [rules](#pig-latin-rules) below.

-If you would like to check out a simple UI to run the code go here http://35.165.183.118:5000.
-The install below will create an executable.
-Optionally, you can start the server locally.
+The install below will create an executable and you can then start the server locally.

 ## Installation